·Are you looking to start your nursing career within the hospital, primary or aged and residential care settings in the Wellington district?

 Intensive Care and High Dependancy: Intensive Care Unit (ICU)

-Health of the Older People in the DHB: Ward 4, Ward 5, Ward 6 Kenepuru Hospital
+Health of Older People (HOP): Kenepuru Ward 4, Ward 5, Ward 6

 Interview information for Janaury 2020 NETP Programme